Courthouse Rock Picture of the Week

 Big Hell’s Gate–An excellent view into the Hell’s Canyon Wilderness area with Big Hell’s Gate posing in front of Hellgate Mountain.

-I took this week’s picture from this ridge, well, actually about halfway back down the hill so that I could avoid telephone lines.
-There are several 3000’ peaks in Hells Canyon Wilderness, Governor’s Peak, Garfias Mountain, and the one seen here—Hellgate Mountain.
-They surround a basin called Burro Flat that provides solitude isolated from metropolitan Phoenix.
+I took this week’s picture from this ridge, about halfway back down the hill, to avoid telephone lines.
+There are several 3000′ peaks in Hells Canyon Wilderness, Governor’s Peak, Garfias Mountain, and the one seen here—Hellgate Mountain.
+They surround a Burro Flat basin that provides solitude isolated from metropolitan Phoenix.

-The gap in the basalt ridge is Big Hell’s Gate, and it was ground away by the same Bitter Creek that we drove through two weeks ago.
-The creek flows through the gap then off to the left where it also gouged another slot called Little Hells Gate.
+The gap in the basalt ridge is Big Hell’s Gate, which is the same Bitter Creek ground away we drove through two weeks ago.
+The creek flows through the gap, then off to the left, gouging another slot called Little Hells Gate.
 I’ve not been fortunate enough to have seen or photographed it, but maybe someday.
 As they say in car racing, “As long as there’s movement, there’s hope.

-You can see a larger version of Big Hells Gate on its Web Page by clicking here.
-Be sure to come back next week when we’ll see another beautiful stop I made on my Castle Hot Spring Road outing.
+Click here to see a larger version of Big Hells Gate on its Web Page.
+Be sure to return next week when we see another beautiful stop I made on my Castle Hot Spring Road outing.

 Until next time — jw